orourkedd/effects-as-data/README.md

 This example demonstrates handling errors using the `either` command found in `effects-as-data-universal`.

 The `either` handler will process the `httpGet` command, and if the command is successful, will return the response.
 If the `httpGet` command fails or returns a falsey value, the `either` handler will return `defaultResults`.
-Because the `either` handler will never throw an exception and will either return a successful result or `defaultResults`, there is no need for an `if` statement to ensure success before the `map`.
+Because the `either` handler will never throw an exception and will either return a successful result or `defaultResults`, there is no need for an `if` or a `try/catch` statement to ensure success before the `map`.
 Using this pattern will reduce the number of code paths and simplify code.

 See Working Example: [https://github.com/orourkedd/effects-as-data-examples/tree/master/misc-examples).